Nyai Roro Kidul: Swallow nests

-There are three harvests which are known as the Unduan-Kesongo, Unduan-Telor and Unduan-Kepat, and take place in April, the latter part of August (the largest), and December.
-The places Rongkob and Karang Bolong along the south coast of central Java are famous for the edible bird's nests, made by the little sea swallows (so called, but actually swiftlets), called Salanganen or Collocalia fuciphaga.
-The harvests are famous because of the wayang performances which are held, and the Javanese ritual dances which are performed with gamelan music as the traditional ceremony.
+There are three harvests, which are known as the Unduan-Kesongo, Unduan-Telor, and Unduan-Kepat, taking place in April, the latter part of August, and December.
+Rongkob and Karang Bolong along the south coast of central Java are famous for their edible bird's nests, made by so-called little sea swallows (actually Collocalia fuciphaga, called Salanganen).
+The harvests are famous for the wayang performances and Javanese ritual dances, accompanied by gamelan music.

-This happens in a cave (Karang Bolong) and when these are ended specially prepared offerings are made in a shed in what is known as "Ranjang Nyi Roro Kidul".
+These performances take place in a cave (Karang Bolong), and after their end specially prepared offerings are made in a shed, in what is known as "Ranjang Nyi Roro Kidul".
 This relic is hung with beautiful silk batik clothes, and a toilet mirror is placed against the green-colored pillows of the bed.